max-niederman/paint/ARCHITECTURE.md

 ## `/res` - Resources Cache - "Pigment"

 Read-through cache of Canvas resources, including **Assignments** and **Announcements**.
 This is necessary to improve query performance.

+## `/canvas` - Canvas API Client

+Rust client for Canvas's Rest and GraphQL API.
+GraphQL is used whenever possible to prevent overquerying, but we fallback to REST where the GraphQL API is incomplete.